Doctor stricken with COVID-19 learns to walk again after long recovery

-HOUSTON, Texas -- After 37 days fighting for his life on a ventilator, Dr. Joseph Lashlee is slowly learning to walk, talk and dress himself again.
+HOUSTON, Texas -- After 37 days fighting for his life on a ventilator, Dr. Joseph Lashley is slowly learning to walk, talk and dress himself again.

 The 50-year-old ER doctor, who had no pre-existing conditions, contracted COVID on the front lines at a hospital in Lafayette, Louisiana.

-The virus weakened him to the point that he couldn't even stand on his own when he went into the rehab facility at TIRR Memorial Hermann in Houston nearly 3 weeks ago.
+The virus weakened him to the point that he couldn't even stand on his own when he went into the rehab facility at TIRR Memorial Hermann in Houston five weeks ago.

 Now, his goal is to regain his strength one step at a time and return to the front lines.